HD 45350 b

+Naming

 The planet HD 45350 b is named Peitruss.
 The name was selected in the NameExoWorlds campaign by Luxembourg, during the 100th anniversary of the IAU.
 Peitruss is derived from the name of the Luxembourg river Pétrusse.
 The 2019–2020 class of 3B from the Luxembourgish Echternach high school won the contest to name both the star and its planet.
 The students who helped name both celestial objects were Lucien Nicolas Berger, Léna Boucq Kieffel, Ben de Boer, Cédric Dehlez, Nicolas Delhez, Sergio Manuel Dias Costa, Pierre Fusshoeller, Jil Menei, Philippe Schaack and Claire Zeien.
 The overseeing committee members who organized the contest and the vote of the respective celestial objects were Eric Buttini, Patrick Michaely, Nicolas Faber, Jeanny-Jungbluth-Schmidt and Yanna Di Ronco.